Skip to main content

 Click Here For The "Root Canal" Info Sheet

 Root canals are accepted as appropriate and safe treatment by mainstream dentistry.
-Holistic dentists feel otherwise.
 It is a specialty in dentistry called endodontics and the specialists have years of extra training and many are Board-Certified which is a grueling process so the root canal process itself is precise - specialists actually use a microscope to do the treatment.
 The big concern is that the internal anatomy of the roots - the millions of microscopic dentinal tubules - cannot be sterilized and sealed even with the best techniques so they can be a breeding ground for pathogens.
-Read the infosheet noted above for a more indepth discussion.

 See The Scientific Article Abstract "Bacterial invasion into dentinal tubules of human vital and nonvital teeth" HERE